Forsyth Park: Spanish-American War Memorial

 Standing at the south end of Forsyth Park, The Hiker is a statue created by Theo Alice Ruggles Kitson.
 It commemorates the American soldiers who fought in the Spanish–American War, the Boxer Rebellion and the Philippine-American War.
 The first version of it was made for the University of Minnesota in 1906, The Hiker depicts a hero stripped of his parade uniform and shown as a soldier reacting to the challenges of the battlefield.
 Officially called "The Georgia Volunteer," it was erected in Savannah because that city contributed more Spanish–American War soldiers per capita than any other city in Georgia.
 A drunk driver damaged the statue on January 18, 2025.
+The statue was restored and returned to the park on July 17, 2025.

 Bonaventure Cemetery just outside of Savannah on a bluff of the Wilmington River has a section dedicated to the Spanish-American War Veterans from Worth Bagley Camp.
 It is the nation's second-largest area dedicated to those killed in the Spanish-American War.

 Fountain

 As one of the most photographed fountains in Savannah, the Forsyth Park Fountain sits on a direct line of continuation along the Bull Street corridor.
 The fountain was manufactured by Janes, Beebe & Company in Bronx County, New York – an iron foundry owned by Adrian Janes, which also created iron work for the Capitol dome of the U.S. Capitol Building and railings for the Brooklyn Bridge.

 The fountain was installed in 1858.
 Its design by John Howard is derived from the work of the French sculptor, Michel Lienard, and is reminiscent of the fountains at Place de la Concorde in Paris.
 Other examples of this fountain can be found in Poughkeepsie, New York; Madison, Indiana; and Cuzco, Peru.

 At the time of installation, Parisian urban planning was centered on the development of residential neighborhoods radiating out from a central green space.
 The Parisian model of developing large city parks was emulated by cities in the United States, including Savannah.

-Every St. Patrick's Day, the fountain is ceremoniously turned green in celebration of Savannah's deep Irish heritage.
+Every St. Patrick's Day, the fountain is ceremoniously turned green in celebration of Savannah's Irish heritage.

 The fountain appears in many films, including The Longest Yard, Cape Fear, Forrest Gump and Midnight in the Garden of Good and Evil.

+A restoration of the fountain was begun in June 2025, and completed six months later.